Philip Pell

-Philip Pell (July 7, 1753 – May 1, 1811) was an American politician and lawyer from Pelham Manor, New York.
+Philip Pell (July 7, 1753 – May 1, 1811) was an American politician and lawyer from Westchester County, New York.
 He served in the New York State Assembly and as a delegate for New York to the Confederation Congress.

+Pell Street in New York Chinatown is named after him.

+Early life and education

 Philip was born to the aristocratic Pell family, at the manor house in what is now Pelham.
-The family had established itself in the area in 1654 when Thomas Pell bought nearly 10,000 acres (40 km²) from the Indians.
+The family had established itself in the area in 1654 when Thomas Pell bought nearly 10,000 acres (40 km2) from the Indians.
 Thomas' nephew John, named the entire tract Pelham Manor, and was viewed as the second lord of the manor.
 Philip was the third to have that name, and is sometimes known as Philip Pell Jr. or Philip Pell, III.

 Pell graduated from King's College (now Columbia University) in New York City in 1770.
 He read law, was admitted to the bar, and practiced in Westchester County and New York City.

+Military career

 As the Revolutionary War began, he was a Lieutenant in the Westchester militia.
 His unit became part of the Continental Army in 1776.
 He served through 1779, when elected to the New York State Assembly.